 The National Digital Stewardship Residency is a ground-breaking new program created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS).

-Residents of the NDSR program will have the opportunity to develop, apply, and advance their digital stewardship knowledge and skills in real-world settings.
-Starting in September 2013, these paid residency experiences will be hosted in ten Washington, D.C. area institutions, including the Library of Congress.
+Residents of the NDSR program have the opportunity to develop, apply, and advance their digital stewardship knowledge and skills in real-world settings.
+These paid residency experiences are hosted in ten Washington, D.C. area institutions, including the Library of Congress.
+Additional NDSR experiences are being planned in Boston and New York.

 Contact the National Digital Stewardship Residency staff.